byuccl/bitrec/fuzzer/readme.md

 ## 2.1 Overview
 The `run_snapshot.py` program is a python script which is used to drive the actual fuzzer (`fuzzer.py`).
 It contains lists of tile types to be fuzzed for a variety of parts from 7 Series, Ultrascale, and Ulstrascale+.
 For each tile type it provides reasonable default parameters.

 There are two major types of fuzzing to be done.
 The first is called *BEL fuzzing* and deals with the configurable properties on BELs.
-Two typical examples of such configurable BEL properties are: (a) FFINIT property for a SLICE flip flop and (b) the EQN property used to initialize the contents of an A6LUT in a SLICE.
+Two typical examples of such configurable BEL properties are: (a) the FFINIT property for a SLICE flip flop and (b) the EQN property used to initialize the contents of an A6LUT in a SLICE.

 The second type of fuzzing to be done is called *PIP fuzzing* and is used to fuzz the PIPs in INT tiles.

 ## 2.2 BEL Fuzzing

-To fuzz the basic cells in the artix76 family run the following (this will take 12+ hours):
+To fuzz the basic cells in the artix7 family, run the following (this will take 12+ hours):

 ```
 python3 run_snapshot.py --family=artix7